 To become eligible for teacher certification in New York State, you must complete these six (easy and not so easy) steps:

 - Register with TEACH, the system that the New York State Education Department uses to process applications for teacher certification.
 TEACH also records fulfillment of all other NYS requirements for teacher certification, specifically –

 - Submit fingerprints

-NOTE: New York State will be transitioning to a new system for fingerprinting beginning August 3, 2015.
-NYSED Q and A (June 26, 2015) provides information regarding this transition.
+NOTE: New York State has transitioned to a new system for fingerprinting (effective August 3, 2015).
+NYSED Q and A (June 26, 2015) provides additional information regarding the this change..